A Guide to Things to Do In Asheville

 The Gorge Zipline is another great option for family-friendly ziplining with older kids.
 It’s located south of Asheville in Saluda, NC.
 Their weight limit is 70 pounds and courses are best suited for those over 10 years of age.

-Speaking of the Adventure Center of Asheville, they also have a great aerial challenge course with over 77 challenges across 30 trees.
+The Adventure Center of Asheville has a great aerial challenge course with over 77 challenges across 30 trees.

 There are trails for all ages 4+ and skill levels at the Asheville Treetops Adventure Park.
 It’s a choose your own challenge-style course, so participants can select the trails they are most comfortable with.